espressif/esp-idf/examples/storage/sd_card/sdmmc/README.md

 Among other things, this sets `slot_config.width = 0`, which means that SD/MMC driver will use the maximum bus width supported by the slot.
 For slot 1, it will switch to 4-line mode when initializing the card (initial communication always happens in 1-line mode).
 If some of the card's D1, D2, D3 pins are not connected to the ESP32, set `slot_config.width = 1` — then the SD/MMC driver will not attempt to switch to 4-line mode.

 Note that even if card's D3 line is not connected to the ESP32, it still has to be pulled up, otherwise the card will go into SPI protocol mode.

-### SPI mode

-By default, the example uses SDMMC Host peripheral to access the card using SD protocol.
-To use SPI peripheral instead (and SPI protocol), uncomment ``#define USE_SPI_MODE`` line in the example code.

 ### Build and flash